kylinfish/hugo-blog/content/post/reinvent_keynote_day1_recap.md

 ### Getting into the Game
 - AWS 1-click
-    - Trigger by lambda function in every deviec.
+    - Trigger by lambda function in every device.

 ### Device Management
 - AWS IoT Device Management